Clozapine: History

 Clozapine was synthesized in 1958 by Wander AG, a Swiss pharmaceutical company, based on the chemical structure of the tricyclic antidepressant imipramine.
 The first test in humans in 1962 was considered a failure.
 Trials in Germany in 1965 and 1966 as well as a trial in Vienna in 1966 were successful.
 In 1967, Wander AG was acquired by Sandoz.
 Further trials took place in 1972 when clozapine was released in Switzerland and Austria as Leponex.
 Two years later, it was released in West Germany and in Finland in 1975.
 Early testing was performed in the United States around the same time.
 In 1975, 16 cases of agranulocytosis leading to 8 deaths in clozapine-treated patients, reported from 6 hospitals mostly in southwestern Finland, led to concern.
 Analysis of the Finnish cases revealed that all the agranulocytosis cases had occurred within the first 18 weeks of treatment and the authors proposed blood monitoring during this period.
 The rate of agranulocytosis in Finland appeared to be 20 times higher than in the rest of the world and there was speculation that this may have been due a unique genetic variant in the region.
-Whilst the drug continued to be manufactured by Sandoz, and remained available in Europe, development in the U.S. halted.
+Despite this, the use of Clozapine was restricted in many European countries and the drug was withdrawn for a time from clinical research in the United States.

 Interest in clozapine continued in an investigational capacity in the United States because, even in the 1980s, the duration of hospitalization, especially in state hospitals for those with treatment resistant schizophrenia, might often be measured in years rather than days.
 The role of clozapine in treatment-resistant schizophrenia was established by the landmark Clozaril Collaborative Study Group Study #30 in which clozapine showed marked benefits compared to chlorpromazine in a group of patients with protracted psychosis and who had already shown an inadequate response to other antipsychotics.
 This involved both stringent blood monitoring and a double-blind design with the power to demonstrate superiority over standard antipsychotic treatment.
 The inclusion criteria were patients who had failed to respond to at least three previous antipsychotics and had then not responded to a single blind treatment with haloperidol (mean dose 61 mg +/− 14 mg/d).
 Two hundred and sixty-eight were randomised were to double blind trials of clozapine (up to 900 mg/d) or chlorpromazine (up to 1800 mg/d).
 30% of the clozapine patients responded compared to 4% of the controls, with significantly greater improvement on the Brief Psychiatric Rating Scale, Clinical Global Impression Scale, and Nurses' Observation Scale for Inpatient Evaluation; this improvement included "negative" as well as positive symptom areas.
-Following this study, the US Food and Drug Administration (FDA) approved its use in 1990.
+Following this study, the US Food and Drug Administration (FDA) approved its use in 1989.
 Cautious of this risk, however, the FDA required a black box warning for specific side effects including agranulocytosis, and took the unique step of requiring patients to be registered in a formal system of tracking so that blood count levels could be evaluated on a systematic basis.